-Forceful use of forceps or a vacuum extractor can cause damage to the skull, head, and brain of a baby or may even affect the spine, and any such accident has the potential to lead to the baby’s death.
+Forceful use of forceps or a vacuum extractor can cause damage to the skull, head, and brain of a baby or may even affect the spine, and any such accident can lead to the baby’s death.

 Other potential ways that this accidental but wrongful death may occur include misdiagnosing or failing to diagnose a condition at birth.
-This means that the baby will not be treated and if the condition is life-threatening, the result may be wrongful death.
+This means that the baby will not receive treatment.
+If the situation is life-threatening, the result may be wrongful death.

-For a parent going through the worst possible grief, trying for an infant wrongful death settlement may seem insignificant in comparison, or even greedy and selfish.
+For a parent going through the worst possible grief, trying for an infant wrongful death settlement may seem insignificant in comparison or even greedy and selfish.

-Someone responsible for a baby’s death should be punished.
-A settlement helps to push other caregivers and medical institutions to be more careful and even to put better policies in place for protecting mothers and babies.
+Someone responsible for a baby’s death should be held accountable.
+A settlement helps push other healthcare professionals and medical institutions to be more careful and put better policies in place for protecting mothers and babies.

-What a Settlement May Cover
+What a Settlement Might Cover

-- Economic damages are designed specifically to cover the costs incurred by the family as a direct result of the infant’s death.
-This could include lost wages, medical bills, and funeral expenses.
+- Economic damages are explicitly designed to cover the costs incurred by the family as a direct result of the infant’s death.
+Economic damages include lost wages, medical bills, and funeral expenses.

 Examples of Infant Wrongful Death Settlements

-The pharmacy at Advocate Lutheran General Hospital in Park Ridge, Illinois dosed the infant with a solution 60 times more concentrated than it was supposed to be.
-The family won a settlement of $8.5 million, the largest such settlement in the state, because of the severity of the error made.
+The baby was dosed with a solution 60 times more concentrated than it was supposed to be.
+The family won the largest settlement of its kind in the state.